sparklespdx/sonic_backup/README.md

 ### Features: (WIP)
 * Easy backup and restore using simple cli tools.
 * Verifies file integrity.
+* End-to-end encryption: all keys are stored with the client and the server cannot decrypt data.
 * Only writes to the backup when new files appear or when content changes.
 * Extensibility: Accessible Python code base with hooks for extensions.
 * Storage Flexibility: send backups to a local FS, the Backpack server, S3-like object storage, or others via extensions.